Melatonin: Dosage, Reviews & Safety

 - Much scientific evidence showing efficacy

 Melatonin , chemically N-acetyl-5-methoxytryptamine, is a substance found in animals, plants, fungi and bacteria.
 In animals it is a hormone that anticipates the daily onset of darkness; however in other organisms it may have different functions.
-Likewise, the synthesis of melatonin in animals differs from that in other organisms.
+Likewise, the synthesis of it in animals differs from that in other organisms.

 The chemical formula of melatonin: C13H16N2O2

 In animals, melatonin is involved in the (synchronization of the circadian rhythms of physiological functions including sleep timing, blood pressure regulation, seasonal reproduction and many others.
-Many of melatonin’s biological effects in animals are produced through activation of melatonin receptors while others are due to its role as a pervasive and powerful antioxidant, with a particular role in the protection of nuclear and mitochondrial DNA.
+Many of it’s biological effects in animals are produced through activation of melatonin receptors while others are due to its role as a pervasive and powerful antioxidant, with a particular role in the protection of nuclear and mitochondrial DNA.

 Melatonin is referred to by some biochemists and human physiologists as the master hormone, because it regulates the production of most human hormones, both paracrine and endocrine.
-In addition, melatonin, taken alone, is an immunoregulator that enhances T cell production somewhat.
+In addition, taken alone, is an immunoregulator that enhances T cell production somewhat.
 However, when melatonin is taken in conjunction with calcium, it is a very potent immunostimulator of the T cell response.
 This is the reason it is used extensively as an adjuvant in many treatment protocols.
 Because it does not have to be prescribed, and since it is in the public domain, few doctors care to publicize its advantages.
 For the same reason, few clinical trials have been done to see its effectiveness in treating various diseases, such as cancer, obesity, h.i.v. infection, and others.
+(3)

-Melatonin Dosage for Sleep:
+Melatonin Dosage for Sleep

 The dosage of melatonin may range from 0.3 to 3.0 milligrams.